jaylaw81/six-feet-over-netlify/src/pages/index.md

       supportive and helpful, and if it wasn't for them, I wouldn't have been able to give my Dad a proper farewell.
 For that I'm forever thankful.
     author: Christina, MI
+  - quote: Six feet Over was a blessing to us.
+They helped us get through the most difficult, sad and stressful situation we have ever had to deal with.
+      Something that seemed impossible was made so much more easy and we will forever be grateful.
+    author: Amanda, Redford MI
+    image: /img/amanda-with-lost-friend-robert.jpg
   - quote: Six Feet Over helped me during the process of getting back on track after the loss of my husband.
 I didn’t know where to turn to or even what the next steps in life would be.
 I was scared and lost because of the